-PART ONE: INTRODUCTION, CODE PROVISIONS AND DEFINITIONS
+PART ONE: INTRODUCTION, CODE PROVISIONS, INTERNATIONAL STANDARD PROVISIONS AND DEFINITIONS

-1.0 Introduction and scope
+1.0 Introduction and Scope

-The International Standard for Education (ISE) is a mandatory International Standard developed as part of the World Anti-Doping Program.
+The International Standard for Education is a mandatory International Standard developed as part of the World Anti-Doping Program.

-The overall guiding purpose of the ISE is to support the preservation of the spirit of sport as outlined in the World Anti-Doping Code (Code) and to help foster a clean sport environment.
-It is recognized that the vast majority of Athletes wish to compete clean, have no intention to use prohibited substances or methods and have the right to a level playing field.
+The overall guiding purpose of the International Standard for Education is to support the preservation of the spirit of sport as outlined in the Code and to help foster a clean sport environment.
+It is recognized that the vast majority of Athletes wish to compete clean, have no intention to Use Prohibited Substances or Methods and have the right to a level playing field.

-Education, as one Prevention strategy highlighted in the Code, seeks to help prevent Athletes and other Persons from doping, and to promote behavior in line with the values of clean sport.
-A key underpinning principle of the ISE is that an Athlete's first experience with anti-doping should be through Education rather than Doping Control.
+Education, as one Prevention strategy highlighted in the Code, seeks to promote behavior in line with the values of clean sport and to help prevent Athletes and other Persons from doping.
+A key underpinning principle of the International Standard for Education is that an Athlete's first experience with anti-doping should be through Education rather than Doping Control.

-The ISE has three main objectives in support of this purpose.
+The International Standard for Education has three (3) main objectives in support of this purpose.

-The first objective is to establish mandatory standards which support Signatories in the planning, implementation, monitoring and evaluation of effective Education Programs as stipulated in Article 18 of the Code.
-The Code, ISE and Guidelines for Education will be aligned in such a manner that the Code will outline the framework for Education, the ISE will set out the principles and minimum standards that Education Programs shall include, while the Guidelines will aid Signatories to develop and improve their Education Program.
+The first objective is to establish mandatory standards which support Signatories in the planning, implementation, monitoring and evaluation of effective Education Programs as stipulated in Code Article 18.
+The Code, International Standard for Education and Guidelines for Education will be aligned in such a manner that the Code will outline the framework for Education, the International Standard for Education will set out the principles and minimum standards that Education Programs shall include, while the Guidelines for Education will aid Signatories to develop and improve their Education Program.

-The second objective of the ISE is to provide:
+The second objective of the International Standard for Education is to provide:

-- a) Definitions of terminology in the Education field. - b) Clarity on roles and responsibilities for all Signatories responsible for planning, implementing, monitoring and evaluating Education Programs.
+- a) Definitions of terminology in the Education field \ - b) Clarity on roles and responsibilities for all Signatories responsible for planning, implementing, monitoring and evaluating Education Programs.

-The third objective of the ISE is to help Signatories maximize the use of their resources by:
+The third objective of the International Standard for Education is to help Signatories maximize the use of their resources by:

-- a) Requiring Signatories to establish an Education Pool that shall at a minimum, include Athletes in the Registered Testing Pool and Athletes returning from a sanction. - b) Requiring Signatories to cooperate with others and coordinate their Education activities to minimize duplication. - c) Encouraging Signatories to consider the benefits of educating a wider population through Values-Based Education programs to instill the spirit of sport and foster a clean sport environment. - d) Encouraging Signatories to engage and leverage the resources and expertise of others, including governments, researchers and educational institutions.
+- a) Requiring Signatories to establish an Education Pool that shall at a minimum, include Athletes in the Registered Testing Pool and Athletes returning from a sanction. - b) Encouraging Signatories to cooperate with others and coordinate their Education activities to minimize duplication. - c) Encouraging Signatories to consider the benefits of educating a wider population through\ Values-Based Education programs to instill the spirit of sport and foster a clean sport environment. - d) Encouraging Signatories to engage and leverage the resources and expertise of others, including governments, researchers and educational institutions.

-2.0 Code provisions
+2.0 Code Provisions